-UW Hazardous Waste Labels: Four different labels
+UW Hazardous Waste Labels: Four identical labels

 Download an accessible form to create UW Hazardous Waste Labels.